andyjakubowski/kingly-site/src/v1/tutorials/password-meter-implementation.md

 As shown in the previous code:
 - `outputs` is an array of commands of the shape `{command:String, params:*}`.
 - updates is an array of state updates.
 The form of those state updates is that expected by the `updateState` reducer which will *in fine* perform the extended state update.
-Here we choose a trivial updater which simply replaces the current state by the new state:
+Here we choose a trivial updater which simply replaces the current state with the new state:

 ```js
 // The simplest update function possible :-)